seelabs/scratch_docs/xls-xchainbridge.md

 #### 5.3.3.
 Error Handling for Signature Reward Delivery

-If the signature reward cannot be delivered to the specified account, that portion of the signature reward is kept by the account the owns the `XChainClaimID`.
+If the signature reward cannot be delivered to the specified account, that portion of the signature reward is kept by the account that owns the `XChainOwnedClaimID`.

 # Appendix